huawei-noah/SMARTS/docs/sim/env.rst

 Features
 --------

-Flexible Training
-^^^^^^^^^^^^^^^^^

-Since SMARTS environments inherit from either ``gym.Env`` or ``MultiAgentEnv``, they are able to provide common APIs to support single-agent and multi-agent RL training.
-Also, by leveraging Ray and RLlib, ``RLlibHiwayEnv`` comes with out-of-the-box scalability and multi-instance training on multi-cores.

 Scenario Iterator
 ^^^^^^^^^^^^^^^^^

-If  to a folder that contains multiple scenarios is passed through the ``Env`` config, then SMARTS will automatically cycle these scenarios.
+If (i) a list of scenarios, or (ii) a folder containing multiple scenarios, is passed through the environment arguments, then SMARTS automatically iterates over those scenarios.
+The next scenario is loaded after each ``env.reset()`` call.
+This feature is especially useful for training on multiple maps.

+Moreover, if there are **n** routes file in ``scenario1/build/traffic`` dir, then each routes file will be combined with the map to form a scenario, leading to a total of **n** concrete scenarios (i.e., traffic-map combination) that SMARTS automatically iterates through for ``scenario1``.
+See :class:`smarts.core.scenario.Scenario` for implementation details.

 .. code-block:: python

-    # Train each worker with different environmental setting.
-    tracks_dir = [scenario1, scenario2, ...]

     tune_config = {
         "env": RLlibHiwayEnv,
         "env_config": {
             "seed": tune.randint(1000),
-            "scenarios": tracks_dir,
+            "scenarios": [scenario1, scenario2, ...],
             "headless": args.headless,
             "agent_specs": agent_specs,
         },
         ...
     }

-Specifically, the next scenario will be automatically loaded after each call to ``env.reset()``.
-This is especially useful for training on multiple maps.
-Also if there are **n** routes file in ``scenario1/traffic`` dir, then each routes file will be combined with the shared map to form a scenario, leading to a total of **n** concrete scenarios (traffic-map combination) that SMARTS automatically swaps through for just ``scenario1``.
-See :class:`smarts.core.scenario` for implementation details.

-In contrast to the above case, we can also use multiple maps for *different workers* together with RLlib as follows:
+In contrast to the above case, we can also use multiple maps for *different workers* in RLlib as follows.

 .. code-block:: python

-    # train each worker with different environmental setting
     tracks_dir = [scenario1, scenario2, ...]

     class MultiEnv(RLlibHiWayEnv):